Hack-a-tons/Buddian/README.md

 ## 🚀 Quick Deployment on Ubuntu 24.04

-For rapid deployment on Ubuntu 24.04 servers, use the automated deployment script:
+For rapid deployment on Ubuntu 24.04 servers, you have two options:

+### Option 1: Quick Deploy Script (Recommended)

+Use the simplified quick-deploy script for fast, reliable deployment:

 ```bash
 # Clone the repository